monovm/whois-php/README.md

-# Simple and Fast Domain Lookup in PHP
+# :zap: Simple and Fast Domain Lookup in PHP :zap:

 This PHP package enables developers to retrieve domain registration information and check domain availability via socket protocol.
 It's a useful tool for web developers and domain name registrars.

-## Installation
+## :scroll: Installation

 You can install the package via composer: